 9.6.
 Without prejudice to any other rights and remedies the Terminal Operator may have under these Standard Conditions or otherwise, the Terminal Operator shall have a general as well as a specific lien on the Cargo, the Containers and any documents relating thereto for all sums whatsoever due at any time to the Terminal Operator under these Standard Conditions or otherwise.
 To enforce and satisfy the Terminal Operator's lien, the Terminal Operator shall have the right, at the User's expense, to sell the aforementioned Cargo, Containers and documents by public auction or private treaty, without notice to the User and without any liability towards the User and to apply the proceeds in or towards the payment of such sums.
 The Terminal Operator shall, upon accounting to the User for any balance remaining after payment of any sum due to the Terminal Operator, and for the cost of sale and/or disposal and/or dealing, be discharged of any liability whatsoever in respect of the Cargo, Containers or documents.

 10.1.1.
-The Terminal Operator shall only be liable for loss of or damage to any Container Ship including its gear and all other equipment to the extent the same was caused by the gross negligence or willful misconduct of the Terminal Operator or any other party for whom the Terminal Operator is responsible.
+The Terminal Operator shall only be liable for loss of or damage to any Vessel including its gear and all other equipment to the extent the same was caused by the negligence or wilful misconduct of the Terminal Operator or any other party for whom the Terminal Operator is responsible.

 10.1.2.
-The Terminal Operator's liability under Condition 10.1.1 shall be limited to the lesser of: (a) the reasonable repair cost or replacement cost (with an item of the same age and in the same condition) of the Container Ship and (b) US$1,000,000 per incident or series of connected incidents.
+The Terminal Operator's liability under Condition 10.1.1 shall be limited to the lesser of: (a) the reasonable repair cost or replacement cost (with an item of the same age and in the same condition) of the Vessel and (b) US$3,000,000 per incident or series of connected incidents.

 10.2.1.
-The Terminal Operator shall only be liable for loss of or damage to any Container to the extent the same was caused by gross negligence or willful misconduct of the Terminal Operator or any other party for whom the Terminal Operator is responsible.
+The Terminal Operator shall only be liable for loss of or damage to any Container to the extent the same was caused by the negligence or wilful misconduct of the Terminal Operator or any other party for whom the Terminal Operator is responsible.

 10.4.1.
-The Terminal Operator accepts no responsibility whatsoever and howsoever arising (including negligence) with regard to any failure to adhere to any timeframe or any delay in the performance of the Services (including to Containers, Cargo or Container Ships).
+The Terminal Operator accepts no responsibility whatsoever and howsoever arising (including negligence) with regard to any failure to adhere to any timeframe any or any delay in the performance of the Services (including to Containers, Cargo or Vessels).

 10.5.3.
-Save as set out in Condition 10, the Terminal Operator shall not be liable for loss of or damage to any Container Ship, Cargo or Container howsoever arising (whether caused by negligence or otherwise).
+Save as set out in Condition 10, the Terminal Operator shall not be liable for loss of or damage to any Vessel, Cargo or Container howsoever arising (whether caused by negligence or otherwise).

 10.6.
 General liability

 10.6.2.
-Nothing in these Standard Conditions shall exclude or restrict the Terminal Operator's liability for death or personal injury caused by its gross negligence or any other act or omission, liability for which may not be excluded or limited under applicable law.
+Nothing in these Standard Conditionsshall exclude or restrict the Terminal Operator's liability for death or personal injury caused by its negligence or any other act or omission, liability for which may not be excluded or limited under applicable law.

 10.7.
 Applicability to actions in tort

 10.7.1.
-The defenses, exclusions and limits of liability provided for in these Standard Conditions shall apply in any action against the Terminal Operator whether the action be found in tort, bailment, contract, breach of express or implied warranty or otherwise.
+The defences, exclusions and limits of liability provided for in these Standard Conditionsshall apply in any action against the Terminal Operator whether the action be found in tort, bailment, contract, breach of express or implied warranty or otherwise.